balassy/SeleniumGridManager/README.md

-# SeleniumGridManager
+# Selenium Grid Manager - Work in progress!

-Tool to effectively manage a Selenium Grid remotely.
+> Tool to effectively manage a Selenium Grid remotely.